 All of this great, however, be aware that podcasts can be created by anyone, so if you are using them to learn how to speak German, try and find recommended material or official sources.

-If you want to learn German online, find a tutor on Superprof.
+If you want to learn German online, you could start your search for a tutor on Superprof.

 The Benefits of Learning Through Audio